 https://mastodon.nzoss.nz - our Mastodon instance, join us and become part of the Fediverse.
 Mastodon is a free, non-corporate, distributed social network with some superficial similarities to Twitter.

 https://mautic.nzoss.nz - our instance of the Mautic marketing automation system.
 You can get an overview and how-to for setting it up.
 This is a good replacement for proprietary cloud services like MailChimp, Constant Contact, and Campaign Manager.
-If you'd like a look, let us know!
+It's disabled at the moment (as it's not being used actively) but if you'd like a look, let us know!

 Software version control

 https://git.nzoss.nz - our GitLab instance, making it easier for FOSS developers here in New Zealand to collaborate.
 GitLab is similar in many ways to other Git-based forges, like Github.com and Bitbucket.org, although unlike those, it is LibreSoftware/FOSS.
 Use of this system is a perk of NZOSS financial membership!

 https://cloud.nzoss.nz - our NextCloud and Collabora (online, collaborative LibreOffice) and (in 2019) Only Office instances (since 2022 we've shut down the Collabora instance in favour of the OnlyOffice which is just much more polished).
 This combination - functionally similar to Google Docs + Google Drive or MS Office 365 + MS OneDrive but entirely LibreSoftware - has succeeded https://etherpad.nzoss.org.nz, our (now retired) concurrent collaborative editing solution, an Etherpad-Lite instance.

 To limit spam, you'll need to request an account to access this service.